F17: Vindicators100

 Once we finalized all the separate systems, we were able to design our PCB.

+During this process, we collected all of the circuit diagrams and the necessary pinouts from each group to decide where to place each of the components.
 In addition, we added extra pins where necessary in order to test each component easily.
 For example, we provided two set of SJOne pin connections - one for the ribbon cable that connects to the SJOne board and one extra set of pins that provide us access to the same SJOne pins.
 The reasoning for this was that it would provide us access to the pins without having to disconnect the SJOne board from the PCB.
 We are then able to use these pins to connect different debugging tools.
-It also provides a more accurate testing environment since we can test directly on the PCB.
+It also provides a more accurate testing environment since we can test directly on the PCB. |

 Hardware Interface